 All connections use the same parameters in the connection string (except for the division above).
 It's not possible to specify different parameters for connection strings based on any other difference.

 Specifically, different parameters by eSpace / Application or by front-end aren't possible to configure.

 What customization can I use and what should I steer away from?

 As a rule of thumb, any customization that is applied should be for the effect of performance tuning or changing the way the platform starts connections to the database.

-Do not change the connection string in a way that affects the behavior of the connection - as it can break Platform behavior.
-For example, if you add a connection string parameters so that the connection becomes read-only, the platform will break as all connections of that type will become read-only, and the platform needs to write to the database in those profiles.
+Don't change the connection string in a way that affects the behavior of the connection - as it can break Platform Server behavior.
+For example, if you add a connection string parameters so that the connection becomes read-only, the platform will break as all connections of that type will become read-only, and the platform needs to write to the database.

 As with any tuning or reconfiguration of a software system, changes to the connection string parameters should be correctly tested to ensure they produce the expected improvements without any unforeseen side effects.
 If in doubt, go back to the defaults.